difcul/aw/0_intro_server_web_programming/README.md

 echo '<html><?php echo data(DATE_RFC822); ?> </html>' > index.php
 ```

-By opening the URL ```http://appserver.di.fc.ul.pt/~awXXX/index.php``` you will see that the content is not the content of the file; rather it is the content of the interpretation of that file at the time it was executed, that is, the date the access was made.
+By opening the URL ```http://appserver-01.alunos.di.fc.ul.pt/~awXXX/index.php``` you will see a blank page.
+Probably, an error occurred.
 To be able to test PHP files more efficiently, you can also execute the _php_ command, through the remote console:

 ```
 php index.php
 ```

+You found the line of the error.
+The function is called ```date```, not ```data```.
+Fix it and try it again.

+By opening the URL ```http://appserver-01.alunos.di.fc.ul.pt/~awXXX/index.hp``` you will see that the content is not the content of the file; rather it is the content of the interpretation of that file at the time it was executed, that is, the date the access was made.

 To create and edit the PHP files, you should use a text editor (e.g., Emacs, SublimeText , Notepad++, vi, nano,..), and not the _echo_ command, that should be used only to create very short files.